unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ![Output of plotting sample](../fig/03_training_history_2_rmse.png){: width="500px"}
 > ## Exercise: plot the training progress.
 >
-> Is there a difference between the training and validation data?
+> 1. Is there a difference between the training and validation data?
 And if so, what would this imply?
+> 2. (Optional) Take a pen and paper, draw the perfect training curve.
+>    (This may seem trivial, but it will trigger you to think about what you actually would like to see)
 >
 > > ## Solution
 > > The difference between training and validation data shows that something is not completely right here.